 If you do not see an available appointment date for your pet, please check back soon as new appointments are opened daily.

 Services & Fees

-Please note that all animals scheduled for surgery must be healthy, weigh at least 2lbs, and be between two months and 7 years old.
+Please note that all animals scheduled for surgery must be healthy, weigh between 2-100lbs, and be between two months and 7 years old.

 Includes pre-surgical exam, spay/neuter, pain medication, and complimentary nail trim.